 Use A VPN and Avoid Internet Throttling

 Do you know that a lot of internet users in the United States become the victim of internet throttling and they are never even aware of it?
-Internet throttling is a practice common among the Internet Service Providers (ISP).
+Internet throttling is a practice common among Internet Service Providers (ISP).

 If online streaming consumes the biggest part of your online activity, your ISP may cut down the internet speed to less than what’s offered with your internet plan.
 I am not saying that this practice is unlawful.
 But, I feel that it is unethical.
 Usually, the ISPs have a clause in their Terms & Conditions that states that the amount of data usage due to online streaming increasing below a certain value may result in the cutting down of the speed.

 Sadly, we often miss those fine prints.
-And, even if I did read the clause, I would still want to enjoy internet to its full potential.
+And, even if I did read the clause, I would still want to enjoy the internet to its full potential.
 Thankfully, there is a way to prevent internet throttling.
 Start using a VPN service and it will mask all your internet activities.
 This way, your ISP would never know whether you are watching a movie online or downloading data files.

 I have been using ExpressVPN for a while and recommend the same to you.
 It is fast, reliable and Terrarium TV friendly.